 ARKANSAS CITY, Kan.
-(May 11, 2020) - Pursuant to new open meetings requirements set forth by the Kansas Attorney General's Office, the City Commission of Arkansas City hereby provides public notice to all citizens that it will conduct its upcoming study session entirely virtually, starting at noon Friday, May 15.
+(May 26, 2020) - Pursuant to new open meetings requirements set forth by the Kansas Attorney General's Office, the City Commission of Arkansas City hereby provides public notice to all citizens that it will conduct its upcoming study session virtually, starting at noon Friday, May 29.

-The public will not be permitted to physically attend the meeting due to Executive Order 20-29, which temporarily prohibits mass gatherings of 10 or more people to limit the spread of coronavirus (COVID-19).
+Other than scheduled presenters, the public will not be permitted to physically attend the meeting due to Executive Order 20-34, which temporarily prohibits mass gatherings of 15 or more people to limit the spread of coronavirus (COVID-19).